UnitedHealth ups forecast after strong start to year

 That projection includes a potential downside per-share of $1.80 due to the continuing influence of the pandemic.

+Insurers like UnitedHealthcare saw health are use rebound toward the end of 2020 after the COVID-19 pandemic kept people away from doctor offices and surgery centers when it first spread earlier last year.

+Plus the company’s commercial health insurance enrollment also has been hit by high unemployment during the pandemic.

-UnitedHealth Group Inc. posted quarterly earnings of $4.86 billion, or $5.08.
+UnitedHealth Group Inc. posted quarterly earnings of $4.86 billion, or $5.08 per share.
 Earnings, adjusted for amortization costs, were $5.31 per share, easily topping Wall Street’s per-share expectations of $4.42, according to a survey by Zacks Investment Research.

-The largest U.S. health insurer posted revenue of $70.2 billion, and that too topped projections.
+The Minnetonka, Minnesota, company posted revenue of $70.2 billion, and that too topped projections.

 Shares are up slightly before the opening bell Thursday.